Underworld LARP: Jericho

 - Be at a safety risk due to environmental factors outside of our control

-The dangers of larping are inherent, such as tripping while running through the forest at night or the stress and heat of July and August events.
-For the safety of the baby and the mother and the protection of the game, just like any sporting activity, we cannot allow pregnant players to participate in situations where combat is possible and put themselves and their unborn child at risk.
+The dangers of larping are inherent, such as tripping while running through the forest at.
+For the safety of the baby and the mother and the protection of the game we cannot allow pregnant players to participate in situations where combat is possible and put themselves and their unborn child at risk.
 We may make exceptions if the player is preforming staff duties, as such as logistics or assisting with makeup and costume in NPC camp all weekend, but those would be case by case decisions.

 We are, and always will be, properly insured.

 Safety is very important to us.
 If you have a current St. John’s Ambulance C.P.R./First Aid Certificate we urge you to let us know so that we can be aware of it in case of emergency.